Geometrical sets with forbidden configurations: Configurations in Euclidean space

 \end{lem}

 \begin{proof} Fix $\varepsilon > 0$ and choose $R$ large enough so that

-For each $1 \leq i \leq n$, let $A_i \subseteq Q(0, R - \diam P_i)$ be a set which avoids $P_i$ and satisfies $d_{Q(0, R - \diam P_i)}(A_i) > \m_{\mathbb{R}^d}(P_i) - \varepsilon$ (this is possible by Lemma~\ref{lem:bounds_space}).
+For each $1 \leq i \leq n$, let $A_i \subseteq Q(0, R - \diam P_i)$ be a set which avoids $P_i$ and satisfies $d_{Q(0, R - \diam P_i)}(A_i) > \m_{\R^d}(P_i) - \varepsilon$ (this is possible by Lemma~\ref{lem:bounds_space}).
 We then construct the $R$-periodic set $A_i' := A_i + R \mathbb{Z}^d$, which also avoids $P_i$ and has density

-Since each set $A_i'$ is periodic with the same `fundamental domain' $Q(0, R)$, it follows that the average of $d\big(\bigcap_{i=1}^n (x_i + A_i')\big)$ over independent translates $x_1, \dots, x_n \in Q(0, R)$ is equal to $\prod_{i=1}^n d(A_i')$.
+Since each set $A_i'$ is periodic with the same fundamental domain $Q(0, R)$, it follows that the average of $d\big(\bigcap_{i=1}^n (x_i + A_i')\big)$ over independent translates $x_1, \dots, x_n \in Q(0, R)$ is equal to $\prod_{i=1}^n d(A_i')$.
 There must then exist some $x_1, \dots, x_n \in Q(0, R)$ for which Since $\bigcap_{i=1}^n (x_i + A_i')$ avoids each of the configurations $P_i$ and $\varepsilon > 0$ was arbitrary, the desired lower bound follows. \end{proof}

-Intuitively, one may regard $\m_{\mathbb{R}^d}(P_1,\, P_2,\, \dots,\, P_n)$ being close to $\prod_{i=1}^n \m_{\mathbb{R}^d}(P_i)$ as some sort of \emph{independence} or \emph{lack of correlation} between the $n$ constraints of forbidding each configuration $P_i$; in this case, there is no better way to choose a set avoiding all these configurations than simply intersecting optimal $P_i$-avoiding sets for each $i$ (after suitably translating them).
-One might then expect this to happen if the \emph{natural sizes} of each $P_i$ are very different from each other, so that each constraint will be relevant in different and largely independent scales.
+Intuitively, one may regard $\m_{\R^d}(P_1,\, P_2,\, \dots,\, P_n)$ being close to $\prod_{i=1}^n \m_{\R^d}(P_i)$ as some sort of \emph{independence} or \emph{lack of correlation} between the $n$ constraints of forbidding each configuration $P_i$; in this case, there is no better way to choose a set avoiding all of these configurations than simply intersecting optimal $P_i$-avoiding sets for each $i$ (after suitably translating them).
+One might then expect this to happen if the sizes of each $P_i$ are very different from each other, so that each constraint will be relevant in different and largely independent scales.

 Our next result shows this is indeed the case whenever the configurations considered are all admissible.
-(A theorem of Graham~\cite{Graham} implies this is \emph{not} necessarily true if the configurations considered aren't admissible; see Section~\ref{Conclusion} for a discussion.)
+(A theorem of Graham~\cite{Graham} implies this is \emph{not} necessarily true if the configurations considered are non-admissible; see Section~\ref{Conclusion} for a discussion.)
 The proof we present here is based on Bukh's arguments for supersaturable properties, and generalizes his result from two-point configurations to general admissible configurations.

-\begin{thm}[Asymptotic independence] If $P_1, P_2, \dots, P_n \subset \mathbb{R}^d$ are admissible configurations, then
+\begin{thm}[Asymptotic independence] If $P_1, P_2, \dots, P_n \subset \R^d$ are admissible configurations, then

 as the ratios $t_2/t_1,\, t_3/t_2,\, \dots,\, t_n/t_{n-1}$ tend to infinity. \end{thm}

 \begin{proof} We have already seen that